lsst-sqre/sqr-033/index.rst

 .. todo:: Deploy a separate InfluxDB instance for each SQuaSH instance (dev, test, prod).

 For the moment, Chronograf did not present any significant limitations for displaying metrics.
+However we still need to implement DM-18594_ to display specification thresholds in Chronograf.

-.. todo:: Display of specification thresholds in Chronograf (DM-18594)
+.. todo:: Display of specification thresholds in Chronograf

 However, we might consider alternatives like Grafana_ for creating dashboards, which is straightforward to implement as Grafana includes a data source for InfluxDB.
 Either Chronograf or Grafana seems like a good option for replacing the original SQuaSH frontend saving several hours of development time for the project.